renovatebot/renovate/docs/development/zod.md

 # Zod schema guideline

-Renovate has adopted Zod for schema validation and it is desirable that any new manager or datasource work uses this approach.
+We decided that Renovate should use Zod for schema validation.
+This means that any new manager or datasource should use Zod as well.
-This document describes some guides as to how and why to use Zod features.
+This document explains _how_ and _why_ you should use Zod features.

-The key concept of schema validation is to find the right balance between strictness of contracts between separately developed systems and the permissiveness of the Renovate itself.
+When writing schema validation you're aiming for a balance between strictness of contracts between separately developed systems, and the permissiveness of Renovate.
-We want Renovate to be only as strict as it needs to be (e.g. about optional fields which a public registry might always have but self-hosted implementations may leave off) but not to make _assumptions_ about the presence of fields which could lead to run-time errors when they are missing.
+We want Renovate to be only as strict as it _needs_ to be.

+Renovate should _not_ assume a field is always present.
+Such assumptions may lead to run-time errors when a field turns out to be missing.
+For example: if Renovate assumes a _optional_ field from a public registry will always be used, it may run into trouble when a self-hosted implementation does not use this field.

 ## When/where to use Zod

-We should use Zod for validating:
+You should use Zod to validate:

 - Data received from external APIs and data sources, particularly the `lib/modules/datasource/*` section of Renovate
 - Data parsed from files in the repository, particularly the `lib/modules/manager/*` section of Renovate